Jeffrey Fuller: ACLU

-In 1948, Fuller joined the American Civil Liberties Union (ACLU) staff as the Membership Director, responsible for fundraising and membership promotion and maintenance.
+"In 1948, Fuller joined the American Civil Liberties Union (ACLU) staff as the Membership Director, responsible for fundraising and membership promotion and maintenance.
 The majority of his work was conducted through the mail and involved the preparation of letters, leaflets and other promotional material, and he also served as the general financial secretary of the organization.
 While at the ACLU, he developed an integrated membership system to distribute contributions between the national organization and the member's affiliate, organized new affiliates, and oversaw the Indian Civil Rights Committee.
 During his tenure, the ACLU grew from 9,000 combined national and affiliate members with 7 affiliates to 48,000 combined members with 27 affiliates.

 Fuller left the ACLU in 1959 to serve as the manager of the fundraising department of a direct mail firm.
 However, Fuller continued as editor of Civil Liberties, the ACLU's monthly publication, a post he held from 1951 to 1966.
 Civil Liberties was a 4-6 page monthly publication that reported on the ACLU's activities and accomplishments and on current civil liberties issues.
-Fuller was succeeded as editor by Claire Cooper in 1966.
+Fuller was succeeded as editor by Claire Cooper in 1966."

 Death

-Fuller died on the 24th of February 1970.
+Fuller died of a heart attack on 24 February 1970.